fintech07/laravel-gatsby-seo/readme.md

 - Backend: Laravel
 - Frontend: Gatsby

-The frontend gatsby project auto rebuild by contentful webhook.
+The gatsby project will be rebuilding automatically by contentful webhook.

+If you want to check, please click [here](https://lost-art.com)